SamMCast/SortandSearch/README.md

 -q specifies the type of sorting algorithm you wish to use and in this case quick sort.
 Yet to be implemented

+-h gives the user more info about how what the flag parameterrs do.